MariaYR/NCANDS_RF/README.md

 # Bridging the Gap: Social Work Insights for Ethical Algorithmic Decision-Making in Human Services

 ## Purpose:
-This repository holds the code used in the following publication: [tba].
+This repository holds the code used in the following publication: https://ieeexplore.ieee.org/document/8792136

 ## Hardware Specifciations
 Presented version of this code was run on Mac OS Mojave (ver.
 10.14.5).